valentermz/valentermz.github.io/pages/research.md

 **[6]** "Spectra of quadratic vector fields on $\mathbb{C}^2$: The missing relation" (preprint).

-The code to perform all the computations for this last project is hosted on my [GitHub page](https://github.com/valentermz).
+**Note:** The code to perform all the computations for this last project is hosted on my [GitHub page](https://github.com/valentermz).

 &nbsp;